monkeyboyfr3sh/Software-TNC/README.md

   - More debug functionality could probably be instrumented in the code but this is a decent start

 # Repo Structure
 - **Documentation:** Simply holds some important information we found when trying to unravel the mess of AX.25.
 This protocol has many technical definitions but you'll find that the HAM community unfortunately has not stayed very true to this standard.
 This particular area could use more work but we tried to to do a good job at notating our work and assumptions from reverse engineering some hardware we worked with at the time.
+Also checkout our final paper for details.
 - **Schematic:** Not much here except our LTSpice schematic for the PTT circuit but with more hardware realiztions of future projects, this should fill up easily.
 - **Software:** Being a software TNC, this folder has quite a bit from our experimenting.
 You'll find a single CUBE project hosted called **MCUTNC**, this is our final software version.
 It has all the bells and whistles implemented that we were able to come up with.
 On the side of this you'll see the **Code Playground**.
 This is basically where we did our prototyping with the different hardware functionalities of the STM controller.
 This was left in just incase any further protyping may want to be completed. :santa: :peach: